Octavius-Dante/Tetra-Proxima/CAPM-DAY-11/Readme.md

 **SAP Business API hub** </br>

-SAP Business API hub provides teh docuemntation for all teh publically available APIs for integration with SAP Business solutions e.g.S/4 HANA
+SAP Business API hub provides the documentation for all the publically available APIs for integration with SAP Business solutions e.g.S/4 HANA
 </br>We can search APIs for different kinds, view their documentation, attributes and system details and integrate.
 </br> example this link shows sales order api : https://api.sap.com/api/OP_API_SALES_ORDER_SRV_0001/resource/Sales_Order_Header </br>
 </br>

 Pre-requisites</br>

-1. Go to the https://api.sap.com and check the avilable APIs
+1. Go to the https://api.sap.com and check the available APIs
 2. Go to the technical specification of the API and download the edmx file
-3. Cross check if the same API is acticvated in S/4 HANA usign tcode /n/iwfnd/maint_service
+3. Cross check if the same API is activated in S/4 HANA using Tcode /n/iwfnd/maint_service
 4. Test the service in the browser (or in postman)

 </br>